Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

 Take a breath
 -------------

+If you want to be extra safe, you're free to add this header to your site.
+Just manage your expectations.
+However:

 Please, don't spam maintainers of web server/backend software to tell them to include this header by default when it may or may not actually reduce user fingerprints.
 Don't tell webmasters that they have a _moral obligation_ to add a Permissions Policy header either.[^2] You don't need to add this permission policy to every request, just as you don't need to wear a helmet for every form of physical activity.
+Knee-jerk reactions like patching upstream software only galvanize Google to start ignoring this non-standard usage of the Permissions Policy header.

 [^1]: This isn't the only post making rounds, but it did hit the front page of a certain orange-colored website.
 I'm not blaming the author; if I hadn't encountered the Permissions Policy spec earlier, I probably would have also taken the advice the author read at face-value.